-- As a general rule Road Accident Victims from 1975 onwards are insured through the Road Accident Victims Compensation Law.
+- As a general rule Road Accident Victims from 1975 onward are insured through the Road Accident Victims Compensation Law.

 - Starting from 17.05.2012 road accident victims are entitled to receive rehabilitation and mobility devices from the Ministry of Health once the legal issues are settled with the insurance company; provided that the ruling/agreement does not include compensation for these devices and does not prevent the Ministry of Health from being repaid by the insurance company.

 - The insurance company is responsible to supply the necessary devices until the legal decision is given.

 - For more information see the Health Administration Circular no. 15/2014 - Approval of rehabilitation and mobility accessories and walking devices for road accident victims.

 Who is Not Eligible?

 - Victims of hostilities

 - Disabled IDF and Ministry of Defense veterans